-Coffee Party USA is a grassroots, non-partisan movement that aims to restore the principles and spirit of democracy in America.
+Coffee Party USA is a grassroots, non-partisan movement that aims to restore the principles and spirit of our republic and representative democracy in America.
 It started on Facebook as a popular fan page in January 2010 and has since blossomed into a national non-profit organization with a network of over half a million people and dozens of local chapters.

 - Identifying and advocating for legislative fixes to reform campaign finance laws, Wall Street regulations, and the tax code;

 - Promoting cultural changes to address political disengagement, polarization, and widespread misinformation.

 Our activities often center around encouraging inclusive, civil, fact-based, solution-oriented dialogue — online and in public places such as coffee houses — in which we meet, talk, become informed and engaged as fellow Americans, rather than as members of political parties.

 We believe that we share common goals as a people.
 We all want to live in safe communities with access to well-paid jobs that will allow us to provide for our families, help us secure a decent education for our children, and allow us to access adequate health care.
 We call upon the American people to transcend the hyper-partisanship that is so common today and move toward organizing communities around the mutual desire for ongoing, responsible civic engagement.